Colour Grading Diamonds : How To?

 The colour grading system is standardised based on the perception of colour under white light or daylight.
 Colour usually manifests itself in a diamond as a shade of yellow or brown.
 It is for this reason that diamonds are graded for their lack of colour rather than their visible or apparent colour.
 Another noteworthy point - a diamond's colour intensity is influenced by its size - the bigger the diamond, the more obvious its colour.
 While the differences may be subtle, they can result in dramatic price variations.

-Despite the GIA's colour grading scale being widely accepted and used, other grading labs may have slightly different colour grading methods and scales with small variations in the nomenclature.
+Despite the GIA's colour grading scale being widely accepted and used, other grading labs may have slightly different colour grading methods and scales with minor variations in the nomenclature.
 These are well received and popular in specific regions of the globe.

 How Does Diamond Price Change with Colour?